apham15/Fashion_MNIST/README.md

 ## 1. Understand the dataset

 `Fashion-MNIST` is a dataset of [Zalando](https://jobs.zalando.com/tech/)'s article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
-Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-We intend `Fashion-MNIST` to serve as a direct **drop-in replacement** for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for benchmarking machine learning algorithms.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes. `Fashion-MNIST` serves as a direct **drop-in replacement** for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

 ![Screen Shot 2020-11-19 at 12 50 04 AM](https://user-images.githubusercontent.com/63126292/99631413-2f30e700-2a01-11eb-84aa-6ce1fdc6ddbd.png)